NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 Verify all steps happen as written.

-## Verify disposing of the tileset removes all sub tile sets
+## Verify disposing of the tileset removes all sub tilesets

 #### steps